Oklahoma Secretary of Energy

-The Oklahoma Secretary of Energy is a member of the Oklahoma Governor's Cabinet.
-The Secretary is appointed by the Governor, with the consent of the Oklahoma Senate, to serve at the pleasure of the Governor.
-The Secretary serves as the chief advisor to the Governor on energy policy development and implementation.
+The Oklahoma Secretary of Energy was a position in the Oklahoma Governor's Cabinet.
+The secretary was appointed by the governor of Oklahoma, with the consent of the Oklahoma Senate, to serve at the pleasure of the governor.
+The secretary served as the chief advisor to the governor on energy policy development and implementation.

-The last Secretary was Mike Ming, who was appointed by Governor Mary Fallin on January 10, 2011.
+In 2013, then-Governor Mary Fallin abolished the position, merging it into the Office of the Secretary of Energy and Environment.
+The last secretary was Mike Ming, who was appointed on January 10, 2011.
+Oklahoma's incumbent Secretary of Energy and Environment is Jeff Starling.

-Recent Secretaries of the successor office, the Office of the Secretary of Energy and Environment have included Michael Teague and Kenneth Wagner.

 History

-The Office of the Secretary of the Environment was established in 1986 to provide greater oversight and coordination to the energy activities of the State government.
-The Office was established, along with the Oklahoma State Cabinet, by the Executive Branch Reform Act of 1986.
-The Act directed the Secretary of Energy to advise the Governor on energy policy and advise the state energy agencies on new policy as directed by the Governor.
+The Office of the Secretary of the Environment was established in 1986 to provide greater oversight and coordination to the energy activities of the state government.
+The office was established, along with the Oklahoma State Cabinet, by the Executive Branch Reform Act of 1986.
+The act directed the secretary of energy to advise the governor on energy policy and advise the state energy agencies on new policy as directed by the governor.

-Oklahoma state law allows for Cabinet Secretaries to serve concurrently as the head of a State agency in addition to their duties as a Cabinet Secretary.
-Historically, the Secretary of Energy has not served in any such dual position.
+Oklahoma state law allows for cabinet secretaries to serve concurrently as the head of a state agency in addition to their duties as a cabinet secretary.
+Historically, the secretary of energy has not served in any such dual position.

 The offices of the Office of the Secretary of Energy and the Office of the Secretary of the Environment were merged in 2013, creating the Office of the Secretary of Energy and Environment.